How we test coffee machines

 How well does the coffee machine make espresso?

-Giles Hilton, a coffee-tasting expert, and a member of the Speciality Coffee Association of Europe, acts as our expert taster for all coffee machines we test.
-Giles' expertise means he can tell the difference between the espresso produced by different models using the same ground coffee, and how well the coffee machines we test extract the coffee.
+Giles Hilton, coffee-tasting expert and a member of the Speciality Coffee Association of Europe, acts as our expert taster for all the coffee machines we test.
+Giles' expertise means he can tell the difference between the espresso produced by different models using the same coffee, and how well the coffee machines we test extract the coffee.

-During our blind tests he gives us his verdict on espresso and cappuccino made by each machine.
+During our blind taste test, the most important part of our coffee machine testing, he gives us his verdict on the espressos and cappuccinos made by each machine.
 Taste is a big part of this test, but we also ask him to judge the appearance of the coffee, including its all-important crema, as well as the texture and aroma.

-We also test the temperature of the coffee made – we make an espresso, then insert a digital thermometer into the centre of the cup.
+In our labs, we also test the temperature of the coffee made – we make an espresso, then insert a digital thermometer into the centre of the cup.
 We're looking for an average temperature no cooler than 60°C and no hotter than 88°C. We use the cup warmers on the machines that have them, but a warmed cup doesn't necessarily guarantee a hotter coffee.

+You can find out more about what Giles looks for in a coffee in the video below.

 How well does it froth milk?

-If a coffee machine offers some way for you to make milky drinks - whether it's a steam wand, automatic milk frother or milky drink capsule - we test how well it works.
+If a coffee machine offers some way for you to make milky drinks - whether it's a steam pipe, automatic milk frother or milk capsule - we test how well it works.
 It doesn't matter whether your favourite is a cappuccino, flat white or any of the latest fads – you'll be able to use our milk-frothing rating to find how easy it is to achieve perfect results.

 We time how long it takes for the milk to be heated to 70°C, and how well the frothed milk combines with espresso to make a cappuccino.
-Our coffee expert Giles Hilton rates the appearance and flavour of the frothed milk - and how well it combines with espresso to make cappuccino.
+Our coffee expert Giles Hilton then rates the appearance and flavour of the frothed milk - and how well it combines with espresso to make cappuccino.

 Does it work quickly?